mo-martin/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

   * CentOS-based 7.7 (or higher) or UbuntuLTS 18.04.
 Instructions are provided for these releases.
   * A minimum of 128GB storage.
 The [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide includes this by default.
   * Root access on server (this is normally available by default).
+* Access to your company's VPN or similar if required.

 ###  Note on command line editing